Seo Eun-soo

 Lee Jeong-min (born March 2, 1994), known professionally as Seo Eun-soo, is a South Korean actress and model.
 Seo made her acting debut in the 2016 television drama Don't Dare to Dream (2016).
 Seo received her big break after portraying the role of Seo Ji-soo in the KBS2 family drama My Golden Life (2017–2018).
 She appeared in other popular dramas, such as Dr. Romantic (2016), Duel (2017), Top Management (2018), and Legal High (2019).
 Her other works include The Smile Has Left Your Eyes (2018), Unlock My Boss (2022), Missing: The Other Side (2020–2023), and The Witch: Part 2.
 The Other One (2022).

 Early life and education

-Seo was born in March 2, 1994, at Busan, South Korea.
+Seo was born on March 2, 1994.
 Seo wanted to be an actress while she was in elementary school, but her parents disapproved of her aspirations.
-In 2007 to 2013, Seo studied middle school and high school at Haeundae Tourism High School.
 From the second grade of middle school until the second grade of high school, she focused on dancing.
 When she was a sophomore at Haeundae, she dreamed of becoming an actress by making a monologue and she was acting by herself while watching the work.
 She finally enrolled in the acting program at the Korea National University of Arts in 2013 and graduated there with a degree in acting.
 In 2015, she began acting in commercials, which attracted the public's attention.
 Several dramas starred the actress.